 We’re also working in an environment whereby the van is parked roadside with minimal access to workshop facilities (er – zero access actually; we built our ‘van kitchen’ in our ‘kitchen-kitchen’.
 Not fun lol).

-Whilst we’re based in Northern Ireland – that wee bit of the United Kingdom that’s on the island of Ireland, all figures will be translated to approximate USD to make reading easier for readers from all countries.
+Whilst we’re based in Northern Ireland – that wee bit of the United Kingdom that’s on the island of Ireland but is not the most northern point, all figures will be translated to approximate USD to make reading easier for readers from all countries.